a-ilin/tcqtface/README.md

 Some of precompiled binaries can be found at [releases](https://github.com/a-ilin/tcqtface/releases).

 ## Known Issues
-Static linkage with Qt is preferred because of dynamic linkage has a set of issues.
+Static linkage with Qt is preferred because of dynamic linkage has a set of issues:
   - There is no common solution to keep both 32 and 64 bit binaries (wlx, wlx64) at the same directory because of Qt framework shares the same names of it's libraries.
   - Qt doesn't unloads it's plugins and therefore some Qt DLL stays in memory while others are unloaded.
 This leads to crash on plugin reload: [details](http://www.hexblog.com/?p=991).
   - Static linkage often saves the size of a plugin and speeds up the loading.